Commercial real estate in the United States: overview

 The federal Comprehensive Environmental Response, Compensation and Liability Act (CERCLA) and its state counterparts impose strict liability for environmental remediation on the present owner of a property.
 Other persons may share in that liability, such as prior owners or operators of the property.
 Buyers can avoid strict liability for pre-existing conditions under CERCLA and some state statutes if they perform all appropriate inquiry into the property's environmental condition before purchase.
 The standard for all appropriate inquiry is contained in the US Environmental Protection Agency's All Appropriate Inquiry Rule (AAIR).
 The AAIR prescribes protocols for the pre-acquisition performance of a Phase I Environmental Site Assessment.
 New owners who comply with the AAIR are protected from liability as "bona fide prospective purchasers", but that protection can be lost if the new owner exacerbates the pre-existing conditions or otherwise fails to exercise "due care" in its stewardship of the property.
 Buyers typically seek to limit their exposure to ongoing environmental liability through the negotiation of warranties in the sale contract, while sellers typically seek to limit such warranties to matters of which they have knowledge or that they caused.
 Buyers frequently purchase environmental insurance to further manage risk associated with unknown pre-existing conditions.

 A real estate buyer is generally not liable for events occurring before its period of ownership.
 However, a buyer can potentially inherit liability for pre-existing environmental contamination under federal, state and local laws.
 A buyer may also inherit certain obligations under existing leases of space in an income-producing property.
 A seller may retain liability as a statutory obligation, particularly for environmental conditions arising during its period of ownership, or as a matter of contract between the parties.
-Contractual warranties concerning the property's condition usually survive the closing, and a seller's liability can extend for a defined number of years and/or up to a specified monetary amount.
+Contractual warranties concerning the property's condition usually survive the closing, though increasingly a seller's liability is negotiated to extend only for a defined number of months thereafter and/or up to a specified monetary amount.